jerryuhoo/Fire/README.md

 ## 1. Introduce

- This is a multi-band distortion plugin.
-Fire supports DAWs such as Ableton Live, Fl Studio...
+ This is a multi-band distortion plugin. 『Fire』 supports DAWs such as Ableton Live, Fl Studio...

 Hope you like it!